sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 ## Unlicensed OneDrive account management options

 After you identify the unlicensed OneDrive account, you can choose to license or delete the account.
-If no action is taken, the account is automatically archived from January 2025.

 ### Assign license to unlicensed OneDrive account